dmbarbour/glas/docs/GlasNamespaces.md

 ### Folders as Packages

+To simplify sharing of folders, we forbid loading of parent-relative and absolute file paths.
+Files within a folder may only reference other files in the same folder or subfolders, or remote DVCS resources.
+Thus, a folder is effectively location-independent.

 Users may refer to a folder as the target for 'load'.
-In this case, we'll search for the 'package' file, of any extension.
-If a package file exists, it is loaded.
-Otherwise, we'll generate a namespace that mimics the hierarchical structure of the folder content, albeit hiding file extensions.
+In this case, we search for the 'package' file of any extension.
+If the package file exists, it is loaded.
+Otherwise, we generate a simple namespace that mimics the hierarchical structure of the folder content, albeit hiding file extensions.
 Files or subfolders whose names start with '.' would be fully hidden.

-To further simplify sharing of folders, we forbid loading of parent-relative and absolute file paths.
-Files within a folder may only reference other files in the same folder or subfolders, or remote DVCS resources.
-Thus, a folder is effectively location-independent.
+Reference to specific files within a subfolder can bypass interface abstractions and hinder refactoring of code.
+We might raise a linter-level warning to encourage developers to properly treat folders as packages.

-### Source References
+### Ad-hoc SourceRef

-Interpretation of source references is relatively arbitrary and ad-hoc: A specific runtime might heuristically recognize *some* raw texts, 'file:Text', and 'dvcs:(...)' with multiple parts.
-However, to simplify things, this runtime can allow the user configuration define an extra translation step.
-This configured function may query runtime version information to support a more adaptive translation.

-We can further support some translation steps *before* the load step, e.g. the front-end compiler could refer to a shared library.
-And in the extreme, the source could compute SourceRef by namespace macros.

-Ultimately, this leaves many opportunities for extension and adaptation as we integrate new sources.
+A glas runtime may interpret source references in implementation-specific ways.
+For example, a runtime might heuristically recognize some texts as file paths or DVCS URLs.
+It may also support 'file:(path:Text, as:FileExt)' and 'dvcs:(...)' with multiple parts clearly describing where to fetch, which file to load, mirrors, authorization hints, etc..

+A user configuration might define a `SourceRef -> SourceRef` function to translate and sanitize this reference between 'load(SourceRef)' and the runtime observing the value.
+For portability, this method might query the runtime.
+Unfortunately, this configured method is not available for the first few loads.
+The runtime will retrospectively review whether those initial loads are consistent with the configuration, i.e. whether we're within a fixpoint.
+If not, raise an error.

+This design supports gradual integration with remote sources, and gradual standardization of SourceRef across runtime implementations.
+Initially, we might aim to support only a few remote DVCS resource sites, such as github and gitlab.
+We can grow from there.

-## Abstract Source Location
+## Abstract Source and Live Coding

-The 'source' API is intended to support notebook applications where every application is a projectional editor for itself.
-This requires knowing where to find the source code.
-However, the output from compilation shouldn't depend on where code comes from.
-Thus, I propose capturing an abstract value or reference.
-This abstract source should ideally be stabilized in context of a shared memo-cache.
+The 'source' in the API for namespace procedures is mostly intended to support notebook applications, where every application is its own live coding projectional editor.
+It could be used for self-modifying code in general.
+The front-end compiler is parameterized with a *binary*, thus this source is the only clue where that binary comes from.
+However, glas code should not behave differently based on where it comes from, thus this source is left abstract.

+At runtime, the API for access to source should be abstracted around cooperative work though a DVCS - feature branches, pull requests, comments, blame, diffs, etc..
+Details about where the source is located would also be available.
+A runtime could simulate a useful subset of these features for local files.

+*Note:* Ideally, the abstract source is stable across common reorganizations of code, such that it doesn't interfere with incremental compilation or shared memo-cache.
+However, the developers responsible for writing the incremental compiler should assume it's unstable.

 ## Design Patterns